The responsibilities of Prevention and Early Intervention (PEI) are to:

 Community-Based Child Abuse Prevention

 The Community-Based Child Abuse Prevention (CBCAP) program builds community awareness of prevention services, strengthens community and parental involvement in child abuse prevention efforts, and encourages families to use the services available to them.
-This program funds a variety of communitybased organizations to provide prevention services for child abuse and neglect.
-In FY 2012, these programs included the Family Support, Fatherhood and Leadership for Effective Parenting, Respite and Parent Education, Basic Parent Education, and Multidisciplinary Approach to Prevention programs, as well as various special initiatives and public awareness campaigns that are noted elsewhere in this report.
-In FY 2012, 577 families received services through CBCAP funded programs.
+This program funds a variety of community-based organizations to provide child abuse and neglect prevention services.
+In FY 2013, these programs included Family Support, Respite and Parent Education, Basic Parent Education, and Multidisciplinary Approach to Prevention programs as well as various special initiatives and public awareness campaigns that are noted elsewhere in this report.
+In FY 2013, 990 families received services through CBCAP funded programs.

 Community-Based Family Services